jaseknighter/splnkr/README.md

   ```~/norns/stop.sh; sleep 1; ~/norns/start.sh; sleep 9; jack_disconnect crone:output_5 SuperCollider:in_1; jack_disconnect crone:output_6 SuperCollider:in_2; jack_connect softcut:output_1 SuperCollider:in_1; jack_connect softcut:output_2 SuperCollider:in_2``` -->

 ## bugs to fix (this is just a small sampling of the bugs to be found and liberated from the code)
+* wobble and flutter aren't working yet
 * enveloping:
 ** pan type and pan max don't work
-** get rid of clicks when changing the envelope size/shape
+** get rid of minor clicks when changing the envelope size/shape
 ** env length on screen 2 should change the length of the sample envelope
 * externals
 ** lots of little bugs related to just having one envelope (instead of the two from flora)